Yazid04/FilmFlix/README.md

 # FilmFlix

-  FilmFlix is a responsive React.js website that allows users to search for movies and TV shows, filter by genre and/or media type, view details about specific titles, toggle between a dark and light theme, and more!
+  FilmFlix is a responsive React app that allows users to search for movies and TV shows, filter by genre and/or media type, view details about specific titles, toggle between a dark and light theme, and more!
 The website has been designed with security and best practices in mind, and features a professional folder structure, custom reusable components, and optimized code for efficient performance.

   ### Fully Responsive:
   ###### The website is optimized for use on all devices, from desktop to mobile.